 SCREEN: To be uploaded by Authors: Apply Lowpass Filter is checked, Use FIR Filter is selected, 70 Hz for Cutoff Frequency is entered, and Next is clicked.

 SCREEN: To be uploaded by Authors: Store Corrected Data option is selected, and Finish is clicked.
+TXT: NOTE: This MR correction process may take some time to complete, depending on the EEG data size.

 To apply direct current removal by a high-pass filter, click on the Transformation, then Data Filtering and IIR (I-I-R) Filters tab [1].
 Check Enabled under Low Cutoff.
 Insert a cutoff Frequency of 0.5 hertz, choose the filter Order as 2, and click OK [2].
 Authors: Please confirm that the pronunciation guide (red italics font) for IIR is correct.